OwlPatrol/DD2391-project/README.md

 ### Exploit Host

 Located in `exploit-host/`.
-Install Apache maven (tested on version 3.9.6), navigate to the app's directory and run the command `mvn package -q && java -cp target/exploit-host-1.0-SNAPSHOT.jar App`.
+Either install docker & docker compose and run `docker compose up`, or install Apache maven (tested on version 3.9.6), navigate to the app's directory and run the command `mvn package -q && java -cp target/exploit-host-1.0-SNAPSHOT.jar App`.

 It by default listens on port 1389 and 3000, but can be changed with `$LDAP_PORT` and `$HTTP_PORT` respectively.
 If the client cannot reach the